ali-merchant/StudentManagerBash/README.txt

 Welcome to the Student Management System

-To run the Program first set up a teachers credentials in the teacher_credential.txt If needed also set Students Credentials for student login

-To proceed with the system
-run the following command first :
+This is a simple, terminal-based Bash project for managing student records and grades.

+📌 Setup Instructions:
+  Before running the program, make sure to:
+   - Add teacher credentials to: `teacher_creds.txt`
+   - (Optional) Add student credentials to: `student_creds.txt`

-	chmod +x *.sh
+  Give execution permissions to all scripts by running the following command: chmod +x *.sh

-in the respective directory
+ Start the system using:

-then launch the ./main.sh
+   ./main.sh

-this will take you to the front page of the system now you can login as teacher ( add delete students, update marks etc) You can also login as student to see grades of that student for every teachers course he or she is enrolled in

-Thank you for being here
+💡 Features:
+- Teacher Login: Add, delete, and update student records for your course.
+- Student Login: View your grades and CGPA for all courses you're enrolled in.

+Built using pure Bash scripting.

+👥 Authors:
+- Ali Murtaza
+- Aarez Ahmed

+Thanks for using our system!
 Cheers
-Ali Murtaza
-Aarez Ahmed